-Value for Monday of Week 43 in the season of Assessing
+Value for Wednesday of Week 51 in the season of Harvest and Celebration

 Imaginary